wpeverest/everest-forms/readme.txt

 == Review (Testimonial) ==

->__Excellent pluggin and best support service__
+>__Excellent plugin and best support service__
-> Possibly the best form pluggin: intuitive, simple, robust, efficient, … We have the PRO version and we detected an incident that they resolved in less than 48 hours.
+> Possibly the best form plugin: intuitive, simple, robust, efficient, … We have the PRO version and we detected an incident that they resolved in less than 48 hours.
 - By @innobask